ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 he looks downcast, visibly worried for the creature as he ponders the horrors that may be awaiting them in the sewers.

-**Rhymerosaurus:** I do.
-I work in the sewers every day.
-This is my job.
+**Rhymerosaurus:** Im more into the logistical operations of sewage, I only report eldritch sewer creatures to my management structure.
+At this point, it turns out no one else wanted to bring it up the chain to you, so I decided to do it myself, because otherwise we are all going to be living in sewage.

 **Loki:** Why would no one else bring it to my attention?!
 This is a dire situation!
 A threat of cosmic importance!
 What in the nine realms are my people playing at?!
 I'm going to have words with them when I return.

 ...let us move quickly, we must save Asgard together.

-**Rhymerosaurus:** Im more into the logistical operations of sewage, I only report eldritch sewer creatures to my management structure.
-At this point, it turns out no one else wanted to bring it up the chain to you, so I decided to do it myself, because otherwise we are all going to be living in sewage.

 **Rhymerosaurus:** You are the god of mischief, no one trusts how you will react.
 You could banish them to an astral plane, or turn them into a banana.
 So they dont want to bring you bad news, and you never ask for bad news.